 The bullae commonly involve the upper lobes with an asymmetric distribution and paraseptal location.

 Plain radiographic features can be non-specific:

 - bullae occupy more than one-third of the affected hemithorax (vary in size 1-20 cm);

 - upper lobes have greater involvement

 - there is bilateral and asymmetric lung involvement

 - may have compress effect to adjacent structures (lung parenchyma atelectasis, invert the ipsilateral diaphragm or contralateral displacement of the mediastinum and displacement of junction lines)

 High-resolution chest CT is used to assess the extent of disease and determine

-- reported size ranges of bullae include-often 1 to 20 cm in diameter, but most were 2-8 cm in diameter 2
+- the size of bullae ranges from 1 to 20 cm in diameter, but most measure 2-8 cm 2

-- usually asymmetric, with one lung involved to greater extent than the other
+- usually asymmetric, with one lung involved to a greater extent than the other

 - the presence of concomitant foci of paraseptal and centrilobular emphysema